 Opportunities to participate in clinical experiences alongside professional nurses may be assigned as part of the Practical Nursing program.
 Volunteer experiences may be available to students as part of their program training.
 These opportunities are designed to give the student actual hands-on experience performing a variety of nursing-related tasks.
 Length and type of experiences may vary.
-The program faculty determines appropriateness of the experience.
-Additional information regarding experience opportunities may be obtained from the faculty.
+This assignment is per instructor's discretion.